 With so many people on the move during the “Great Re-shuffle” now might be the time to polish your interview skills.

-Last week, I sat down with a mid-six-figure executive to help him prepare for an upcoming interview.
-After our sessions, I wrapped up our meeting with these five reminders to consider before his interview this week.
+I sat down with a mid-six-figure executive to help him prepare for an upcoming interview.
+After our sessions, I wrapped up our meeting with these five reminders to consider before his interview.

 1. 𝗗𝗲𝘃𝗶𝘀𝗲 𝗮 𝗽𝗹𝗮𝗻/𝗼𝘂𝘁𝗹𝗶𝗻𝗲 𝗳𝗼𝗿 𝘆𝗼𝘂𝗿 𝗶𝗻𝘁𝗲𝗿𝘃𝗶𝗲𝘄.
 Say to yourself “Before I leave that zoom meeting the people in the meeting will know these three to five things about me.”
 If at the end of the interview, you haven’t mentioned one or two items, say them in the meeting before it’s over.